DanielLMcGuire/XboxSeries/README.md

 ## 11. Additional Notable Findings

 ### WSL Present on Xbox
 `LxssManager` and `lxcore` services are present with `LaunchProtected: 0x2` (Protected Process) and `SeTcbPrivilege`.
-WSL on Xbox runs with OS-level trust, and based on use is almost certainly powering `Xbox.ConsoleXCloudPlayer` (xCloud game streaming client).
+WSL on Xbox runs with OS-level trust, and based on use is almost certainly powering something related to `Xbox.ConsoleXCloudPlayer` (xCloud game streaming client).

 ### Xbox-Exclusive System32 Binaries
 Notable DLLs not present in standard Windows: